Pierce Brosnan: After James Bond

-In 2009, Brosnan finished the well-received The Ghost Writer, playing a disgraced British Prime Minister, directed and produced by Roman Polanski.
+In Roman Polanski's 2010 political thriller The Ghost Writer, Brosnan played a disgraced British Prime Minister.
 The film won a Silver Bear at the Berlin International Film Festival.
-He starred as Charles Hawkins in the film Remember Me and as Chiron in Percy Jackson & the Olympians: The Lightning Thief, both released in 2010.
+He starred as Charles Hawkins in the film Remember Me and as Chiron in Percy Jackson & the Olympians: The Lightning Thief, both released in the same year.
 In 2012, Brosnan played the role of Philip in the Danish romantic comedy Love Is All You Need.

-In February 2013, Brosnan was awarded honorary patronage of the Dublin University Players society at Trinity College, Dublin.
+In 2013, Brosnan was awarded honorary patronage of Dublin University Players at Trinity College Dublin.
 He also starred opposite Owen Wilson in No Escape, playing a "heroic government agent".
 Brosnan was slated to star in Last Man Out, a crime film adapted from Stuart Neville's novel titled The Twelve (released as Ghosts of Belfast in the US) by Craig Ferguson and Ted Mulkerin, with director Terry Loan at the helm.
 However, it never came to fruition after years in development, and Brosnan is no longer attached to the production.

-In 2013, Brosnan appeared in television commercials as a tongue in cheek version of himself to promote the launch of Sky Broadband in Ireland.
-In 2005, Brosnan was reported to be starring in The November Man, an adaptation of Bill Granger's novel, There Are No Spies. but the project was cancelled in 2007.
-After its cancellation, Brosnan's production company, "Irish DreamTime" resurrected The November Man in 2012 with an announcement made on his part that he was jumping back to the spy arena.
-Filming took place in Serbia a year later, with Brosnan in action as a retired CIA operative called Devereaux, alongside co-star Olga Kurylenko in a supporting role.
+In 2013, Brosnan appeared in television commercials as a tongue-in-cheek version of himself to promote the launch of Sky Broadband in Ireland.
+In 2014, Brosnan starred in The November Man, an adaptation of Bill Granger's action novel, There Are No Spies, playing a retired CIA operative called Devereaux, alongside co-star Olga Kurylenko in a supporting role.
+The project had been in development limbo for almost a decade.
 The film was received negatively, with a 34% on Rotten Tomatoes and a 38/100 on Metacritic.
-In 2015, he appeared alongside Milla Jovovich in a suspense thriller movie written by Phil Shelby, called Survivor, which began filming in January 2014, with Charles and Irwin Winkler producing, and James McTeigue directing.
-Brosnan later starred in a revenge thriller called I.T., which was released in September 2016, in a limited release and through video on demand.
+In 2015, he appeared alongside Milla Jovovich in a suspense thriller movie written by Phil Shelby, called Survivor, with Charles and Irwin Winkler producing, and James McTeigue directing.
+Brosnan later starred in a revenge thriller called I.T.
+(2016), which opened in limited release through video on demand.

-Brosnan replaced actor Sam Neill in the role of Eli McCullough in a television adaptation of Philipp Meyer's novel The Son, with Kevin Murphy serving as both executive producer and showrunner of the series, which began production in June 2016, and aired for two seasons from 2017 to 2019.
+Brosnan replaced actor Sam Neill in the role of Eli McCullough in a television adaptation of Philipp Meyer's novel The Son, with Kevin Murphy serving as both executive producer and showrunner of the series, which aired for two seasons from 2017 to 2019.
 In 2017, Brosnan starred in The Foreigner, opposite Jackie Chan, as a former IRA man turned government official, Liam Hennessy.
 The Foreigner was filmed in London, and was directed by Martin Campbell, who previously worked with Brosnan on his debut James Bond film, GoldenEye.
 It was noted that Brosnan's character bore a strong resemblance to Sinn Féin leader Gerry Adams.